cargil-francis/WeBlog_REST_API/README.md

 ## About The Project

 WeBlog  is a python project created using DjangoRestframework.
 An Online blogging Application with  Admin and Users.
-The authorisation is done using the jwt barer tokenisation .Various features like email ,user profile are included in this project
+The authorisation is done using the jwt bearer tokenisation .Various features like email ,user profile are included in this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>